web-geek-0604/React_Gallery/README.md

 This is react image gallery application.
-It's using Pixabay API key for loading images and main function is searching for images based on tags names.
+It's using Pixabay API key for loading images and main function is searching for images based on tag names.